AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/getting-started/tabs/get-the-sdk/get-the-sdk/ios-aep.md

 Apple M1 compatibility

-In order to support the new Apple M1 architecture while maintaining support for existing Intel architecture, the Adobe Experience Platform SDKs are now distributed using XCFrameworks. <br/><br/> Please see the [release notes](../release-notes/#december-18-2020) and the document on [current SDK versions](../resources/upgrading-to-aep/current-sdk-versions.md) for more information on the latest extension versions.
-FIX LINKS
+In order to support the new Apple M1 architecture while maintaining support for existing Intel architecture, the Adobe Experience Platform SDKs are now distributed using XCFrameworks. <br/><br/> Please see the [release notes](../release-notes/2020.md#december-18-2020) and the document on [current SDK versions](../upgrade-platform-sdks/current-sdk-versions.md) for more information on the latest extension versions.

 #### Swift

 Add the dependencies to your `Podfile` for each extension.
-For a complete list of available SDK extension libraries, please read the documentation on [current SDK Versions](../resources/upgrading-to-aep/current-sdk-versions.md).
-FIX LINK
+For a complete list of available SDK extension libraries, please read the documentation on [current SDK Versions](../upgrade-platform-sdks/current-sdk-versions.md).

 ```swift
 use_frameworks!